Copper

 • Workflow automation with scheduled triggers

 Limitations: The interface feels dated compared to modern CRMs like Attio and Copper.
 Customization is limited on lower tiers.
 No invoicing, proposals, or client portal.
-Reporting can be difficult to configure without technical knowledge.
+Reporting can be difficult to configure.

 Key features: